Vafeas/College-Link-Final-Project/README.md

 iii.
 It will select from the left filter bar, the filter: Screen 6.0¨ - 6.4¨.

 iv.
-From the results in the list he will click on the mobile phone titled: Apple iPhone 13 5G (4GB/128GB) Midnight.
+From the results in the list it will click on the mobile phone titled: Apple iPhone 13 5G (4GB/128GB) Midnight.

 v.
-And in the new page that will open up do assert:
+And in the new page that opens it will assert:

-That the title of the mobile is: Apple iPhone 13 5G (4GB/128GB) Midnight.
+- That the title of the mobile is: Apple iPhone 13 5G (4GB/128GB) Midnight.

-That in the basic features it says: 5G connectivity network
+- That in the basic features it says: 5G connectivity network

 Task 3: Execute test scenarios:
-After the two automated test cases have been implemented to execute these tests you need to build a suite (testing.xml) that will run the two tests in parallel.
+After the two automated test cases have been implemented to execute, you need to build a suite (testing.xml) that will run the two tests in parallel.

 PART 2